Narcotics Arrest Diversion Program (NADP)

 On June 8, 2022, the Mayor's Office announced the expansion of NADP to offer the program to 42% more individuals by expanding NADP eligibility to include more types and higher weights of drugs.
 Learn more here.

-For more information on NADP and its initial findings, click here.
+For a short summary on NADP and its initial findings, click here.